NVIDIA/Megatron-LM/examples/t5/README.md

 ## 2. Configurations
 <a id="markdown-configurations" name="configurations"></a>
-The example in this folder shows you how to run 220M model.
+The architecture arguments below shows configuration for T5 220M model.

 ### 220M
 ```